Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

 CNN Classification
 -----------

-We now proceed by classifying the LAB training set objects that made it through our initial XGBoost classification step, as well as the approximately 48 thousand initial candidates that were output as inliers by the iForest model.
-This CNN-filtered set is saved for final analysis and prioritization.
+We now classify the LAB training-set objects that passed our initial XGBoost classification step, along with the ~48,000 initial candidates identified as inliers by the iForest model.
+This CNN-filtered set is then saved for final analysis and prioritization.

 .. code-block:: python